telufulu/cpp_modules/README.md

 # 42 C++ Modules

-This repository contains all my projects from the 42 C++ curriculum.
+This repository contains all modules from the 42 C++ curriculum.
 Each module introduces new object-oriented programming concepts, gradually increasing in complexity — from basic class design to inheritance, polymorphism and memory management.

 ### The Goal